rmcgibbo/openmm-cmd/README.md

   ```
   $ openmm --temp=300*kelvin --integrator=Verlet
   [OpenMM] WARNING | No config file was found.
-  openmm: error: The temperature target option, 'temp', is only appropriate when
+  [OpenMM] ERROR | The temperature target option, 'temp', is only appropriate when
   using a thermostat or stochastic integrator.

   $ openmm --barostat=None  --pressure=1*atmosphere
   [OpenMM] WARNING | No config file was found.
-  openmm: error: The pressure target option, 'pressure', is only appropriate
+  [OpenMM] ERROR | The pressure target option, 'pressure', is only appropriate
   when using the Monte Carlo barostat.
   ```